 First, you need to have the will to integrate the shift within your own psyche.
 Resisting is natural, even when you initiated the process.
 There comes a point in time when you have to adapt or stagnate.
 The more stuck you become, the more difficult it is to escape from emotional or situational difficulties.
-Thus, step one is to accept and to adapt.
+Thus, step one is to accept and to make a new plan.
 And if you are intending making changes yourself, the less you procrastinate, the easier it would be to move forward.

 Change will call upon you to be patient, to have determination, to consistently work towards your desired outcome, to face obstacles, to solve problems and to be flexible.
 Should you lack these qualities you need to take steps to acquire them, which would also need to be part of your process and your plan.

-Coaching could help you to master these aspects without getting stuck, overwhelmed or falling into the emotional trap of self-doubt, anxiety or shame.
+My goal is to help you to master these aspects without getting stuck, overwhelmed or falling into the emotional trap of self-doubt, anxiety or shame.

 For the most gain, here are some more tips:

 - You need to be clear about the changes you are making.
-Most people have a vague idea of that which they are dissatisfied with or that which they want to improve, but do not invest effort in clearly specifying their requirements or needs.
+Most people only have a vague idea of that which they are dissatisfied with or that which they want to improve, but do not invest effort in clearly specifying their requirements or needs.